 You can find whole stalks of sugarcane for sale at some Asian or Latin American supermarkets.
 They're about $3-5 per each 8ft long stalk.
 You don't need a lot to get started.
 Four or five 4-inch (10 cm) sections would be good enough.

 If you live somewhere near Houston TX, try JRN2 Nursery or HEB.
-They have cuttings ans stalks of live sugarcane for sale.
+They have cuttings and stalks of live sugarcane for sale.
 Try scouring your local farmers' markets as well.
-It shouldn't be very hard to find.
+They may also have some.

 If none of that works, you may just order them online.
 Aloha Tropicals is one place.
-It's about $10+ per small rooted plant.
+It's about $10+ for a small rooted plant.